Get stronger at home - 6 of the best dumbbells for women, tested by a fitness instructor

 You don't need to spend a fortune on weights to work out from home.
 While some are undoubtedly better than others, I'm a strong believer that you can buy great quality dumbbells on a budget.
 However, to get the most for your money, I'd recommend going for adjustable ones.

-This adjustable dumbbell set from Amazon Basics is very simple - it has eight plates (four 1.1kg and four 2.3kg, adding up to 17.2kg on both) that spin on and off the bar.
-On one bar, I found you could get up to 15kg of weight on the handle, which was a lot more than I'd ever need to do a dumbbell core workout.
-But, it's great to have for lower-body movements like goblet squats.
+This adjustable dumbbell set from York Fitness is very simple.
+It has 12 plates (4 x 0.5kg, 4 x 1.25kg, and 4 x 2.5kg) that spin on and off the bar.
+You can get up to 20kg on one bar, which is more than I'd ever need to do a dumbbell core workout, but it's great for lower-body movements like goblet squats.

-At just shy of £60 (at the time of writing), these are budget-friendly for good quality dumbbells.
-As they're adjustable, you won't need to spend more to get stronger over time either, making them a worthwhile purchase for the long term.
+At just shy of £50 (at the time of writing), these are budget-friendly for good-quality dumbbells.
+As they're adjustable, you won't need to spend more to get stronger over time, either, making them a worthwhile purchase for long-term workouts.

-The faff of taking them on and off the bar, which admittedly takes about a minute to do both, sets them apart from our top pick of adjustable dumbbells - the Yaheetech Adjustable Dumbbells, which you simply click in and out of place.
+The faff of taking them on and off the bar, which admittedly takes about a minute to do both, sets them apart from our top pick of adjustable dumbbells - the Yaheetech Adjustable Dumbbells.
+These you simply click in and out of place, so if you have the extra budget to spend, it is worth going for these.

 Pros